• Skip to main content

 • Optional lunch in Castro.

-• Dalcahue for the waterfront and the local artisan market, museum, and church.
+• Dalcahue for the waterfront, local artisan market, museum, and church.

 • Reserve your full day at Chiloé Island, Castro and Dalcahue tour here